twoodman/th-fewd-project-6/README.md

 ##### Exceeds Expectations:
 - ✔️~~Use inline svg for dogs | change colour of dog coats using CSS to match original colours of dogs~~ done
 - ✔️~~Add more css effects | transition effects to menu nav link hover~~ done
-- 🔧 Add more css effects | maybe hover on dogs and they rotate or something
+- 🔧 Add more css effects | maybe hover on dogs and they rotate?